What does “unmei” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “unmei” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- unmei – 運命 (うんめい) : a noun meaning ‘fate’ or ‘destiny’ in Japanese.
-This word can also work as plural.
-These two kanji characters literally mean a ‘carried life’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-A fate can be considered as the things carried to someone’s life.
-When we want to say “fate” or “destiny” in Japanese, this noun is a very good option.
+- unmei – 運命 (うんめい) : a noun meaning ‘destiny’ or ‘fate’ in Japanese.
+This can also work as plural.
+These two kanji characters literally mean a ‘carried life’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+A destiny can be considered as the things carried to someone’s life.
+When we want to say “destiny” or “fate” in Japanese, this noun is always a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.